rstropek/Samples/AngularSvg/readme.md

 ### Animations

-The last sample brings everything together.
+The next sample brings everything together.
 It implements a silo element in a ficticious IoT visualization library.
 The element [*silo*](src/app/iot/silo) is a reusable component, uses Angular animations and supports context menus.

 * Context menu with [*ngx-contextmenu*](https://github.com/isaacplmann/ngx-contextmenu/)
 * Use of [Angular Animations](https://angular.io/guide/animations) with SVG
 * Using the component in a parent view (see [*animation.component.ts*](src/app/animation/animation.component.ts))

+### WebSockets

+The last sample demonstrates the integration of SVG+Angular+Websockets.
+A demo server is regularly sending the fill state of a silo using WebSockets.

+* Run [demo WebSockets server](https://github.com/rstropek/Samples/tree/master/AngularSvgServer) using `npx ts-node timer-broadcast.ts`
+* See how silo fill in [*silo-with-websocket.component.ts*](src/app/silo-with-websocket.component/silo-with-websocket.component.ts) changes based on data binding and incoming WebSocket messages